Noi Tucker

-Thong Auan 'Noi' Tucker (1 December 1960-) is a former Australian international lawn and indoor bowler.
+Thong Auan 'Noi' Tucker (born 1 December 1960) is a former Australian international lawn and indoor bowler.

 She won a silver medal in the triples with Ceri Ann Davies and Roma Dunn at the 2006 Commonwealth Games in Melbourne.

 Born in Thailand she now lives in Jindalee, Western Australia and won her first Australian cap in 2006.
 She announced her international retirement in 2007.